 To be able to search through spreadsheets as if they were plain text documents, you need to set the "file formats to convert to plain text" on the File Selector panel to a configuration that converts spreadsheets to plain text.
 In the configuration, the option "Use PowerGREP's built-in decoder to convert files to plain text" should be turned on for the file formats "Microsoft Excel 95 to 2003 (DOC)", "Microsoft Excel 2007 to 2016", "Quattro Pro", and "Lotus 1-2-3 (WKS)".
-Default configurations that do this are "proprietary formats", "all formats", "attachments & proprietary formats", and "attachments & all formats".
+Default configurations that do this are "proprietary formats", "all formats", "attachments & proprietary formats", and "Lotus 4.2.1" and "Lotus 4.2.